 Christine L. Johnston

 Christine Johnston is an Assistant Professor of Ancient Mediterranean History at Western Washington University, and a Natural Environment Area Editor for the UCLA Encyclopedia of Egyptology.
 She earned her Ph.D. from the Cotsen Institute of Archaeology at the University of California, Los Angeles, with a focus on the Archaeology of Greece, Cyprus, Egypt, and the Near East.
 She currently works with the Kissonerga-Skalia field project in Western Cyprus, but has also excavated in Israel and Turkey, as well as Vancouver, Canada.
-Her research centers on the cultures and history of the Ancient Mediterranean world, particularly on economic exchange and cross-cultural interaction.
+Her research centres on the cultures and history of the Ancient Mediterranean world, particularly on economic exchange and cross-cultural interaction.
 She employs historical, anthropological, and network methodology to examine political economy and exchange systems in the eastern Mediterranean, particularly the roles of non-institutional actors and extra-palatial trade networks.
 Current research articles in preparation examine changes in production communities during periods of sociopolitical change in Western Cyprus, and analyze the relationship between political and economic institutions and the distribution of imported goods in both Cyprus and Egypt.
 In addition to the study of political economy, she is active in research on environmental and climate change in Ancient Egypt with colleagues from the University of British Columbia, and co-edited a recent volume on Ancient Egypt and the Environment.
 She also engages in research on cultural heritage protection and the pedagogical value of integrating legacy material collections in the classroom, and is working on a project with graduate students that explores strategies of increasing classroom accessibility through the incorporation of 3D printed objects.
 Since 2017 she has been a volunteer instructor at the North Shore ElderCollege, running short courses each spring on different cultures of the ancient world for retired learners.